Preventing Prostate Cancer

 When that discussion should take place is based on a man's age, level of risk, and general health status.
 Here are the general recommendations about when to consider testing:

-- Men with higher risk, including African Americans and men who had a brother, father, or son diagnosed with prostate cancer before age 65, should have that discussion at 45.
+Men with higher risk, including African-Americans and men who had a brother, father, or son diagnosed with prostate cancer before age 65, should have that discussion at age 45.

-- Men who have more than one first degree relative -- brother, father, or son -- diagnosed with prostate cancer before age 65 should have that discussion when they are 40.
+Men who have two or more first-degree relatives -- brother, father, or son -- diagnosed with prostate cancer before age 65 should have that discussion when they are 40.